EOSZAio/EOS-ZA-wallet/documentation/design.md

 * Test access point using "get_info" RPC call, if failed try next API point
 * Check language
 3. Main
-* no account set, add account
+* no account set, add account.
+NB, it is not necessary for the user to add their "active" private key to add an account to the wallet.
+The private key is only required when the user attempts to do something that requires a signature.
+This allows the wallet to be used to watch accounts.
 * Refresh all accounts using "get_account" RPC call

 Process shown in flow diagram below.